 If you’re using auth and capture and capture only some of the authorized amount, these are represented by both charges and refunds.
 When a charge is authorized, a

-Charge object for the full amount is created.
-After a partial capture has been completed, any un-captured amount is released and represented by a separate
+charge and associated balance transaction for the full amount is created.
+After a partial capture has been completed, the un-captured amount is released and represented by a

-Refund object.
-For instance, if you authorize a $10 charge but only capture $7, a charge is created for $10 while the remaining $3 is represented as a refund.
+For instance, if you authorize a $10 charge but only capture $7, a

 This should be taken into account if your business is performing auth and capture charges and you’re creating reports to review customer refund rates.
 Without consideration, auth and capture can misrepresent the number of refunds on your account.
-Partial capture refunds have a
+Use the refund’s

-select id, amount from refunds where reason != 'partial_capture' limit 5
+select balance_transactions.id, balance_transactions.amount from balance_transactions inner join refunds on refunds.id=balance_transactions.source_id where reason != 'partial_capture' limit 5

 disputes table contains data about all disputes on your account.
 Each row represents a Dispute object, created when a charge is disputed.
 Each dispute also includes any available data about any dispute evidence that may have been submitted.